nextstrain/cli/doc/installation.rst

 On macOS and Linux, run ``nextstrain setup conda`` to get started.

-This runner is not directly supported on Windows, but you can use `WSL2
+This runtime is not directly supported on Windows, but you can use `WSL2
 <https://docs.microsoft.com/en-us/windows/wsl/wsl2-index>`__ to "switch" to
 Linux and run the above setup command.

 Ambient
 -------

-The "ambient" runner allows you to use the Nextstrain CLI with your own ambient setup, for when you cannot or do not want to have Nextstrain CLI manage its own environment.
+The "ambient" runtime allows you to use the Nextstrain CLI with your own ambient setup, for when you cannot or do not want to have Nextstrain CLI manage its own runtime.

 However, you will need to make sure all of the Nextstrain software dependencies are available locally or "ambiently" on your computer.
 A common way to do this